tpolito/improve-me/README.md

 This is a self improvment app built to showcase my development skills.

+## Status

+Still very early on in development.
+Working on core features and building out API and database structure.
+I recently accepting a new full time position, as such development has slowed.

 ## API

 The backend is built with NodeJS, graphql-yoga, and uses MongoDB.